harshxsingh14/Personal-Budget-Tracker/README.md

 - 💸 **Expense Tracking** – Categorize, add, edit, and delete expenses
 - 🧾 **Budget Planning** – Set monthly budgets and monitor actual spending
 - 📅 **Reports** – Monthly and yearly summaries to visualize spending behavior
-- 📱 **Responsive Design** – Optimized for desktop, tablet, and mobile use

 ---